Testing Set Operations

 We might try to use the same structurally recursive approach

-is to find a way to process one of the sets item by item.
+challenge is to find a way to process one of the sets item

-a shortcut.
-You may remember this definition from Discrete
+have a shortcut.
+You may remember this definition from

 two sets S1 and S2 are equal to one another if and only if